Course Outline

 Deliverables provided with the course will include practical activities and supporting materials such as editable process templates (process cards, swimlane diagrams, RACI matrices), sample documentation pages, workshop facilitation guides, a pilot rollout checklist, and digital slide decks for internal training.

-Recommended next steps: run an initial two-week pilot with one or two departments, hold follow-up coaching sessions to refine templates based on feedback, and establish a small governance cell to maintain the institutional process architecture.
+Recommended next steps: run an initial two-week pilot with one or two departments, hold follow-up coaching sessions to refine templates based on feedback, and establish a small governance cell to maintain the institutional process architecture for government operations.

 Requirements